Bowersrd/NCAAUtilityToolRelease/README.md

 : POLL EDITOR TIPS AND TRICKS :
 1) You can only save file once (this is done to help PS3 users from messing up their encrypted file).
 Edit all polls you want THEN save.
 2) Teams in Coaches and Media polls swap place, first place votes, and points.
+3) Set up your polls prioor to using the playoffs for the best experience.

 : FAQ :
+Q: I am PS3 user and my file says "Corrupted".
+What now?
+A: It just is not encrypted.
+Run it through BRUTEFORCE to encrypt it back or send me the file to help you out.
+Report when this happens so I can make sure it was not the apps fault.

+Q: My version keeps saying I am on the outdated version.
+Help?
+A: You did not install the new version in the same exact install location as previous builds.
+Uninstall all versions using ADD/REMOVE programs in Windows.
+Reinstall.

+Q: My bracket shows placeholder teams.
+Did the app mess up?
+A: Doubtful.
+You might have loaded steps in incorrect order or twice and saved!
+Start fresh, hope you made a backup, otherwise go to install location and inside 'BACKUP' folder is a copy before you hit save.

 Q: My screenshot has a black window around it.
 Am I doing something wrong?
 A: No, this can be caused by GPU settings.
 Right click the shortcut and click 'Properties' > 'Change High DPI Settings' > Check 'Override high DPI...'.